o3de/o3de.org/content/docs/userguide/rendering/enable/volumetric-scattering-node.md

 ---
-description: ' Use the Enable Volumetric Scattering node in the &ALYlong; &script-canvas;
-  editor to add volumetric effects. '
+description: ' Use the Enable Volumetric Scattering node in the Amazon Lumberyard Script Canvas editor to add volumetric effects. '
 title: Enable Volumetric Scattering
 ---